patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 Toast alerts are commonly used in the following situations:
 - Confirming that a message sent
 - Confirming that an update was made
-- Informing the user that their action was completely successfully
+- Informing the user that their action was completed successfully
 - Informing the user that their action was completed with errors

 ## Content